andrewSharo/StrVCTVRE/README.md

 ### 6. Test StrVCTVRE for GRCh37
 You may skip this section if your structural variants are already in GRCh38.

 StrVCTVRE can annotate structural variants in GRCh37.
 This requires having a functioning copy of the LiftOver software on your system.
 LiftOver can be downloaded from [the UCSC Genome Browser store](https://genome-store.ucsc.edu/) for free for academic researchers.
-Once you have installed LiftOver on your system, test StrVCTVRE by running
+You do not need to download any liftOver chain.gz files, as they are already included in the StrVCTVRE repository.
+Once you have downloaded LiftOver onto your system, test StrVCTVRE by running
 ```
 python test_StrVCTVRE_GRCh37.py -l /path/to/liftOver
 ```